-Use Mod Podge and Duck Tape to create an easy valentine candy jar gift with a chalkboard tag!
+Use Mod Podge and craft supplies to create an easy valentine candy jar gift with a chalkboard tag!
 Any skill level of crafter can make this.

 Skills Required: Beginner.
 It helps to have some experience with Mod Podge since you’ll be doing some mixing to make it a color.
 The rest is simple, even if you’re not that familiar with crafting.